 For example, opinions about the beauty of a particular human face is qualitative data, while data about the distance in millimeters between various facial features is quantitative.

 Quantitative measurements are generally associated with what are known as ‘hard' sciences, such as physics, chemistry and astronomy.
 They can be gained through experimentation or through observation.

-As a rule of thumb, a quantitative unit has a unit of measurement after it, some scientifically recognized (SI) or SI derived unit.
+As a rule of thumb, a quantitative measurement usually has an SI or SI derived unit.
 Percentages and numbers fall into this category.

-However, if he performs some sort of manipulation, such as devising a scale to assess the intensity of the response to specific questions, then he generates qualitative results.
+However, if the social scientist performs some sort of manipulation on this data, such as devising a numerical scale to assess pessimism via response to specific questions, then he generates quantitative results.